Skip to content

 I am already on South Oxfordshire and Vale of White Horses Custom and Self-Build Register.
 Will I be able to remain on the Register after 2 December 2024?

 Your entry will be maintained on the Register until 2 December 2024.
 After this date, the existing register will be replaced by the new two-part register.
 To apply for the new two-part register, you will need to complete and submit a new application form.
-Your application will be assessed against the revised eligibility requirements, and you will be subject to payment of the administration fee.
+Your application will be assessed against the revised eligibility requirements.

 What are the new eligibility criteria for entering the register?